The Mauritius Command: Plot summary

-La Réunion capitulates almost without loss after a landing by Army troops joined by sepoys under the British East India Company, all under the active and decisive Lieutenant Colonel Harry Keating, with ships of the convoy on both sides of the island.
-Their path is eased by Maturin's propaganda and political meetings to explain why the locals should be happy to accept the British, with Farquhar as interim Governor.
+Aubrey organizes an attack on La Réunion with help from the active and decisive Lieutenant Colonel Harry Keating and his army regulars stationed on Rodrigues.
+La Réunion capitulates almost without loss after simultaneous landings by army troops and sepoys from the British East India Company on both sides of the island.
+The occupation is made easier by Stephen's propaganda and political meetings, which help to convince many of the disaffected locals to accept British rule and Farquhar as interim governor.

 Mauritius proves more challenging.
-Maturin has an accident boarding HMS Néréide, which is part of the force sent to Île de la Passe.
-He is seriously injured, so he observes Clonfert during this recuperation aboard.
-The action is successful.
-Maturin is put down on Mauritius to continue his work.
-A small group of ships, under the command of Captain Pym, puts soldiers on Mauritius to staff the fort.
-The French appear with three ships Bellone, Minerve, Victor and two Indiamen Ceylon and Windham.
-They boldly attack the fort and then sail into the port; the British are caught unprepared but decide to attack.
-The struggle goes on for days with heavy casualties and in the end two British ships run aground.
-Sirius and Magicienne are burnt to prevent their capture, and Iphigenia and the fort at Île de la Passe are abandoned to be retaken by the French.
-Néréide is taken and Clonfert is severely wounded in the neck and head by a splinter.
+Stephen is seriously injured in an accident boarding Néréide, now under Lord Clonfert, which is part of the force sent to capture the strategic Île de la Passe off the island's southeast coast.
+While recuperating, Stephen and the ship's doctor, McAdam, attempt to diagnose Clonfert, whose self-consciousness and perceived rivalry with Commodore Aubrey has greatly affected his behavior.
+The capture of the fortress on Île de la Passe is successful, and Stephen is put down on Mauritius to continue his work.
+A small group of transports under the command of Captain Pym puts soldiers on Mauritius to garrison the fortress.
+The French fleet then appears with three frigates, Bellone, Minerve, and Victor, and two captured Indiamen, Ceylon and Windham.
+They boldly attack the fort and then sail into the channel leading to Port Southeast; the British ships are caught unprepared but decide to attack.
+The battle rages for days with heavy casualties, and in the end two British ships, Sirius and Magicienne, run aground in the shallow channel and cannot be heaved off, so are burnt to prevent their capture; Iphigenia and the fort at Île de la Passe are abandoned to be retaken by the French.
+Néréide is also captured and Clonfert is gravely wounded in the neck and head by a splinter.
 A messenger vessel, with Maturin aboard, reaches La Réunion to inform Aubrey of the losses and the failed attack on Port Southeast.